Leonard Fulton Ross: Death and legacy

 Leonard F. Ross died of pneumonia in a sanitarium in Galesburg, Illinois, on January 17, 1901.
-He was interred in Oak Hill Cemetery, Lewistown, Illinois.
-Interred near Ross are his two wives and four of his children by his first marriage (Leonard, Mary, Ralph, and Emma, all of whom died prior to adulthood), as well as his granddaughter Madaline (1901-1910), daughter of Ossian Myron Ross and Lulu Fay Whitnah.

 In the month prior to his death, Ross wrote a lengthy letter to his seven living children and his 16 grandchildren describing his philosophy of life and giving them advice as to how they should live theirs.
 Among his other recommendations, Ross extolled the virtue of work and advised the avoidance of tobacco usage.
 Ross also noted that "[w]hile it is believed that the 20th century is to be in the main peaceful and quiet, it will be well for all young men to gain a knowledge of the duties of a soldier."

 Leonard Ross' military service in the Civil War is commemorated by a monument located in Duncan Field, Shiloh National Military Park in Tennessee.
 Consisting of a pyramid of cannonballs on a base labeled "Ross," this monument marks the headquarters of the 3rd Brigade, 1st Division, Army of the Tennessee, which was commanded by Gen. Ross in 1862 and 1863.

 Notable descendants of Leonard Ross include Frank F. Ross, son of Leonard and Mary, who received a Medal of Honor for his actions during the Philippine–American War, and Betty Ross Clarke, granddaughter of Leonard and Mary, who was an American stage and film actress.
 Original correspondence and other documents related to Leonard F. Ross are housed in the Abraham Lincoln Presidential Library in Springfield, Illinois.
 Also contained in that collection are documents pertaining to other members of the Ross family, including Leonard's father Ossian, his brother Lewis, and Lewis' son John Wesley Ross.